ecorm/cppwamp/README.md

 Questions, Discussions, and Issues
 ----------------------------------

-For general questions and discussion regarding CppWAMP, please use the [CppWAMP Google Group][googlegroup] (membership required).
+For general questions and discussions regarding CppWAMP, please use the [CppWAMP Google Group][googlegroup] (membership required).

 For reporting bugs or for suggesting enhancements, please use the GitHub